 The financial predicament of many families also plays a factor into low school attendance rates.
-Even if school is free, parents must absorb hidden costs such as uniforms, pencils, supplies, and cannot afford to send their children to school.
+Even if education is free, parents must absorb hidden costs such as uniforms, pencils, supplies, and therefore, cannot afford to send their children to school.

 Scholarship recipients include orphaned or bereaved students who demonstrate academic achievement and a strong potential to succeed.
 The scholarship also provides physical and spiritual mentorship, with the goal of helping students get support and assistance with their study of various subjects and establish a personal relationship with our Lord and Savior Jesus Christ.